Daisy-Engineer/Courses/docs/hydrogeology/syllabus.md

 * **Regrades / Extensions:**
   - Regrade requests must be submitted in writing **within 7 days** of the assignment being returned.
   - Extensions due to emergencies or health issues should be requested **before the due date** when possible.
+* **Accessibility / Accommodations:** If you have a disability or need accommodations, please contact disability services and inform the instructor as soon as possible.

 ---